 Finally, ESS can go a long way in empowering your team.
 With ESS, your employees have direct access to and more control over their information.
 They no longer need to go to HR to make PTO requests, access their time logs or update their withholding information.
 They can quickly update this information themselves and go about their day, saving them valuable time and allowing them to focus their energies on their responsibilities.

-In addition to offering more control over personal information, ESS empowers employees to take charge of their career trajectories.
+In addition to offering more control over personal information, ESS empowers employees to take charge of their career trajectory.
 Self-service portals can be used for performance appraisals, which can encourage employees to reference them and strive to improve their performance.
 For ESS software that posts information about training and advancement, users can choose to take action and capitalize on any opportunities that arise.
 This allows them to gain more autonomy over their careers and seek training that suits their desired trajectory.

 While ESS can be very helpful, there are a few potential downsides:

 Many ESS programs can integrate with other software and equipment.
 However, setting up and maintaining these systems can be technologically challenging, especially if information comes from multiple sources.
-If employees are not tech savvy, error rates in personnel records may also increase, and with less human oversight, these mistakes may go unnoticed.
+If employees are not tech-savvy, error rates in personnel records may also increase, and with less human oversight, these mistakes may go unnoticed.
 To reduce the technological burden of ESS, it can be beneficial to seek out self-service software that has options for customer support.

 HR departments must be aware of and remain in compliance with various regulations and laws; ESS is no exception.
 Each state has its own requirements for employers with respect to the information they must provide.
 Companies must comply with these requirements and make it easy for their workers to access what they need.